 I've always admired people who were fearless.
 You know?
 A certain, almost 'fierce' demeanour.
 That willingness "to boldly go...".

-Sadly, I've never been one of them.
+But, I've never really been one of them.
+Fearless, I mean.

-I say 'sadly' because it's made life hard at times.
+It's made life hard at times.

 It's made me develop what I like to call the 3 attitudinal competencies of solid leadership.
 Not attitudes, as something kind of static: qualities you either have, or don't.